 About the Arts Council

 Caldwell Arts Council also owns a permanent sculpture collection of over 80 pieces, one of the largest collections for a county its size in the United States.
 These indoor and outdoor artworks are displayed all over Caldwell County and are periodically moved to new locations.
-Click for our current inventory.
-If you would like to search for your favorites, refer to our sculpture map, courtesy of the Google Data Center located here in our county.

 In addition, the Arts Council exhibits sculptures along the streets of downtown Lenoir in Tucker's Gallery, which is a partnership with the City of Lenoir.
 These pieces are on loan from artists for up to one year, and most are available for sale.
 Click to discover current works.

 Our annual Sculpture Celebration offers the public a unique opportunity to view hundreds of sculptures created by artisans from across the United States, who compete for recognition and cash awards.
 This event occurs on the Saturday after Labor Day in the beautiful Broyhill Walking Park.